Shipping Protection coverage

 For purchases with multiple objects or sets/components restoration costs are evaluated per piece.
 If claiming for total loss and the object value is dependent on the entire set (ie. a diptych, a set of sculptures), components or pieces will need to be surrendered to Arta or the applicable insurer.

-Arta can cancel insurance on behalf of the Customer at collection if the object is damaged or unstable and is likely to worsen in transit.
+Arta can cancel insurance on behalf of the customer at collection if the object is damaged or unstable and is likely to worsen in transit.
 “Unstable” objects are material or structural conditions that prevent the object from being moved without deterioration.
 This includes but is not limited to loose joints, cracked or flaking pigments, poorly hinged prints and other issues of structural integrity.